Dayton's: 1940s and 1950s

-On the hunt for new and different items for its clientele, in 1949, Dayton's accepted several Cootie games on consignment from its inventor, Minnesota resident William "Herb" Schaper.
+In 1949, on the hunt for new and different items for its clientele, Dayton's accepted several Cootie games on consignment from its inventor, Minnesota resident William "Herb" Schaper.
 The games sold very well, and reorders were placed.
-Dayton's sold 5,500 Cootie games between Thanksgiving and Christmas and the Game of Cootie was on its way to becoming a classic.
+Dayton's sold 5,500 Cootie games between Thanksgiving and Christmas, and the Game of Cootie was on its way to becoming a classic.

 Dayton's president George Nelson Dayton died at the age of 63 in 1950, 12 years after becoming president.
-One of the five sons of George Nelson Dayton, Donald C. Dayton, was named president of Dayton's at that time, thus becoming the third generation with the Dayton surname to helm the department store.
-George Nelson Dayton's five sons each inherited 20% of the business after the death of their father; all are credited with the management and expansion of Dayton's into the modern retail era, along with the creation of Target Corporation, not only changing the dynamics of retail in Minnesota, but also nationwide.
+One of the five sons of George Nelson Dayton, Donald C. Dayton, was named president of Dayton's at that time, thus becoming the third-generation family member with the Dayton surname to helm the department store.
+George Nelson Dayton's five sons each inherited 20% of the business after the death of their father; all are credited with managing and expanding Dayton's into the modern retail era, along with the creation of Target Corporation, changing the dynamics of retail in not only Minnesota but also nationwide.

 In August 1952, Dayton's announced the acquisition of Knowlton Company in downtown Rochester, Minnesota.
 Knowlton had been in business since 1848, and became Dayton's second store; thus the beginning of Dayton's establishing itself as a department chain store company.
 After almost two years of expansion and renovations, the Rochester Dayton's opened in March 1954.